 It’s the Dutchest way to commute, but is it the least stressful?

-It is a lovely sunny day, the tulips are out, it’s lovely a warm – what a wonderful cycle that is.
-Unfortunately, this is a rarity at times.
+It is a lovely sunny day, the tulips are out, it’s lovely and warm – what a wonderful cycle that will be.
+Unfortunately, this is a rarity.
 This video accurately shows the state of the weather recently.